oybek-turaev-cyber/HTB-CDSA-Prep/README.md

 # My SOC Analyst Journey: HTB Academy + CDSA Preparation

 Hi!
-I’m Oybek, a cybersecurity master's student preparing for the **HTB Certified Defensive Security Analyst (CDSA)** certification.
+I’m Oybek, a Cybersecurity Master's Student preparing for the **HTB Certified Defensive Security Analyst (CDSA)** certification.

 This repository is a live record of my hands-on progress using:
 - **HTB Academy's Pre-SOC and SOC paths** (theory + labs)